-This year’s program features Olivet College President Steven M. Corey, Ph.D., and keynote speaker Stacey Locke, vocational services specialist and lead advisor for self-advocacy at Peckham, Inc., and 1997 Olivet alumna.
+This year’s program features Olivet College President Steven M. Corey, Ph.D., and keynote speaker Stacey Locke, vocational services supervisor at Peckham, Inc., and 1997 Olivet alumna.
 A wreath laying ceremony in the College Square will immediately follow the program, which will continue with a reception in the Kirk Center with cookies and hot chocolate.
 All events are free and open to the public.

 Stacey Locke graduated from Olivet College in 1997 where her passion for advocacy began.
 A sister of Sigma Beta Sorority, Stacey was also a member of the National Organization for Women and embraced a diverse society while attending Olivet.
 She has worked at Peckham, Inc. since 1997.

 In addition, Stacey began advocating on Capitol Hill in Washington D.C. for professionals in rehabilitation counseling as the chair of public policy for the Michigan Rehabilitation Association (MRA) in 2009.

 It was during her time with MRA that she created the personal objective of wanting to empower people with disabilities to advocate on behalf of themselves.
 Her specialty is forming positive educational relationships across all political parties.

 Stacey continues to stay connected to her mentors, professors, friends and sisters from Olivet College, often visiting Olivet’s campus at least once a year.